HuesnaOeztoprak/Saccharomycomorpha-psychra/README.md

 #### AI Assistance Disclosure

 Select scripts in this repository were refined with AI assistance (ChatGPT, OpenAI; https://chatgpt.com; accessed 2025–2026) for iterative code development.
-Affected scripts are marked with the tag `icon` in their file header.
+Affected scripts are marked with the tag `✳️` in their file header.
 All analytical decisions, parameter choices, and result verification were carried out by the authors.